stanley-1/tp/docs/UserGuide.md

 **:mag_right: Format:**
 `edit INDEX [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​`
 * Adds a date for the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Dates can have a name to associate them with a specific event (eg. Birthday, Meetup, Anniversary).
 * Date must be presented in `YYYY-MM-DD` format.